Microbial-Ecology-Group/vero-research/docs/studentsandstaff.md

   <div style="grid-column: 1; grid-row: 1;">
     <h2>Rachel Bishop</h2>
     <h3>-- Research Assistant</h3>
-    <p>-- <a href="mailto:rphuff@tamu.edu">rphuff@tamu.edu</a><br>
+    <p>-- <a href="mailto:rbishop@tamu.edu">rphuff@tamu.edu</a><br>
   </div>
   <div style="grid-column: 1 / span 2; grid-row: 3;">
-    <p>Rachel grew up on a cattle ranch in the Texas Panhandle, and from a young age was passionate about Animal Science.
+    <p>Rachel grew up on a cattle ranch in the Texas Panhandle, and from a young age was passionate about science and animals.
 She received her Bachelor of Science from West Texas A&M University in 2021, majoring in Animal Science.
-Rachel started working at the VERO research lab as a student worker in September 2021.
-After graduation, she started a full-time position as a research assistant.
-Outside of work Rachel enjoys spending time outdoors with her Toy Australian Shepherd, Zeus and her Miniature Australian Shepherd, Oakley.</p>
+Rachel started working at the VERO Research Laboratory as a student worker in September 2021.
+After graduation, she started working full-time as a Research Assistant in the VERO Lab.
+Outside of work Rachel enjoys spending time outdoors with her husband, Wyatt, Toy Aussie, Zeus, and her Mini Aussie, Oakley.</p>
   </div>
 </div>
 --------